danielhua23/amdgpu_inferencemax_bounty/README.md

 ## 💡 Tips for Success

-1. **Study InferenceMAX**: Review current B200 performance curves on [InferenceMAX](https://inferencemax.semianalysis.com/) to understand the target
-2. **Performance Profiling**: Use ROCm profiling tools to identify bottlenecks
+1. **Performance Profiling**: Use ROCm profiling tools to identify bottlenecks
-3. **Kernel Optimization**: Focus on high-impact kernels (attention, GEMM, quantization)
+2. **Kernel Optimization**: Focus on high-impact kernels (attention, GEMM, quantization)
-4. **Memory Management**: Optimize GPU memory usage and data transfers
+3. **Memory Management**: Optimize GPU memory usage and data transfers
-5. **Documentation**: Good documentation increases your chances of PR acceptance
+4. **Documentation**: Good documentation increases your chances of PR acceptance
-6. **Community**: Engage with vLLM/SGLang communities for best practices
+5. **Community**: Engage with vLLM/SGLang communities for best practices

 ## ❓ FAQ

 **Q: Can I participate in multiple bounties?**
 A: Yes!
 Each Model×ISL×OSL configuration is independent.
 You can submit solutions for all 6 bounties.

-**Q: What if multiple people beat B200 at the same time?**
+**Q: What if multiple people beat baselines at the same time?**
-A: We will select the one with more curve data points above B200.
-If tied, we will select the one with higher sum of throughput ratios.
+A: We will select the one with more curve data points above baseline.
+If tied, we will select the one with higher sum of throughput ratios in the regular time.

 **Q: Can I use proprietary optimizations?**
 A: No. Your solution must be open-source and mergeable into vLLM/SGLang public repositories.

-**Q: What if my PR is rejected?**
-A: You have 2 weeks to address feedback and get it merged.
-Work closely with maintainers.

-**Q: Do I need to beat B200 on ALL CONC values?**
+**Q: Do I need to beat baselines on ALL CONC values?**
-A: No. You need ≥50% of your curve data points above B200 AND all curve data points must not be lower than AMD's existing performance points on InferenceMAX to qualify, then we compare overall performance.
+A: No. But you need ≥50% of your curve data points above baselines AND all curve data points must not be lower than AMD's existing performance points to qualify, then we compare overall performance.

 ## 📞 Support & Contact